Amelia Douglas: Early life

-Amelia Connolly was born on 1 January 1812, probably near Thompson, Manitoba to Miyo Nipiy (also known as Susanna Pas de Nom, i.e. Susanna the Nameless) and William Connolly.
+Amelia Connolly was born on 1 January 1812, probably near Thompson, Manitoba to Miyo Nipiy (Cree for Good Water) (also known as Susanna Pas de Nom, i.e. Susanna the Nameless) and William Connolly.
 Her father was a trapper who worked for the North West Company (NWC) from Lachine, Quebec and though he was partly of Irish heritage, the family spoke French (see Métis French).
 Her mother, a Cree woman, was the daughter of an influential tribal chief who lived along the Rat River.
 It was common in the North American fur trade for men of European ancestry to marry indigenous women à la façon du pays ("according to the custom of the country").
 These common-law marriages helped solidify alliances and so formed "the basis for a fur trade society".

 In Amelia's youth, the family moved often, traveling between fur trading posts.
-In 1818, William was made a full partner in the NWC and relocated his family to Cumberland House near the identically named trading post in Saskatchewan operated by the Hudson Bay Company.
+In 1818, William was made a full partner in the NWC and relocated his family to Cumberland House near the identically named trading post in Saskatchewan operated by the Hudson's Bay Company.
 The six siblings were multi-lingual, speaking Swampy Cree, and probably learned Saulteaux from their mother, and French with their father.

 In 1821, the Hudson Bay and North West Companies amalgamated and William became a chief trader.
 In 1825, he would become the Chief Factor of Fort St. James in the New Caledonia District and once again relocated his family.
 Soon after the family's arrival, James Douglas arrived at the post to serve as a clerk to William.
 James was the son of Martha Ann (née Ritchie, later Tefler) a free coloured woman from Barbados, and John Douglas, a Scottish merchant and planter from Glasgow.
-He was born in New Amsterdam in the Dutch colony (technically the Batavian Republic) of Berbice, which within a month of his birth would be occupied by the British and soon become part of British Guiana.
+He was born in New Amsterdam in the Dutch colony (technically the Batavian Republic) of Berbice, which within a month of his birth would be occupied by the British and soon become part of British Guiana (now Guyana).
 On 27 April 1828 Connolly and Douglas married in a wikihtowin arrangement, or customary marriage, which was officiated by her father.
 In an often-told anecdote, which changes with retelling, the new bride saved her husband from an attack by an enraged Chief Kwah, who was avenging the death of a kinsman, by tossing trade goods to compensate for the chief's loss.